saskodh/framework/README.md

 ## [Getting started](#getting-started)

-Assuming that you already installed [Node.js](https://nodejs.org/en/) (^6.x.x) create a directory to hold your application, and make that your working directory.
+Assuming that you have already installed [Node.js](https://nodejs.org/en/) (^6.x.x) create a directory for the application, and make it your current working directory.
 ```bash
 $ mkdir framework-demo
 $ cd framework-demo